IFreezeNO/Current-steam-game-api/README.md

 # Steam web api

 You can search up steam users by their steamid and see what games they currently play.
+You can lookup faceit users and see their elo with API

 Nightbot command for /steamid/: